ruc-datalab/RelGen/README.md

 </p>

 ## Features
-**Generate relational data using deep generative models.** RelGen provides a variety of deep generative models, including Generative Adversarial Network (GAN), Autoregressive Model (AR Model) and Diffusion Model.
+* ✨ **Rich data preprocessing methods.** RelGen provides a variety of data preprocessing methods for relational data to improve the effect of relational data generation.

-**Generate data for multiple relational tables.** RelGen can flexibly generate data for multiple relational tables in the database, so that the data distribution of each generated table is close to that of the original table, and the joined table can also be similar to the original joined table.
+* ✨ **Advanced relational data generation models and algorithms.** RelGen provides users with a variety of deep generative models to choose from, and uses effective relational data generation algorithms to generate high-quality relational data.

-**Evaluate the quality of generated relational data.** RelGen evaluates the generated relational data in terms of fidelity, privacy, and diversity, and visualizes the quality of the generated relational data using histogram and t-SNE plot.
+* ✨ **Comprehensive quality evaluation for generated relational data.** RelGen comprehensively evaluates the quality of generated relational data from multiple dimensions, and visualizes the difference between real relational data and generated relational data.

 ## Installation
 RelGen requires Python version 3.7 or later.